ligato/cn-infra/db/keyval/filedb/README.md

 ## Data structure

-Plugin currently supports only json-formatted data.
-The format of the file is as follows:
+Plugin currently supports only JSON and YAML-formatted data.
+The format of the file is as follows for JSON:

 ```
 {